Björk: Sexual harassment allegations against Lars von Trier

-In October 2017, Björk, in the wake of dozens of sexual abuse cases brought against film producer Harvey Weinstein, posted on her Facebook page that she had been sexually harassed by a Danish film director.
+In October 2017, in the wake of dozens of sexual abuse cases brought against film producer Harvey Weinstein, Björk posted on her Facebook page that she had been sexually harassed by a Danish film director.
 The Los Angeles Times found evidence identifying him as Lars von Trier.
 Von Trier has rejected Björk's allegation that he sexually harassed her during the making of the film Dancer in the Dark, and said "That was not the case.
 But that we were definitely not friends, that's a fact", to Danish daily Jyllands-Posten in its online edition.
 Peter Aalbæk Jensen, the producer of Dancer in the Dark, told Jyllands-Posten that "as far as I remember we [Lars von Trier and I] were the victims.
 That woman was stronger than both Lars von Trier and me and our company put together.
 She dictated everything and was about to close a movie of 100m kroner [$16m]".

 After von Trier's statement, Björk detailed her allegations on her Facebook page such as "wrap[ping] his arms around [her] for a long time in front of all crew or alone and stroked [her] sometimes for minutes against [her] wishes."
 Once she began asking him to stop, "he exploded and broke a chair in front of everyone on set."
 She also said that he whispered graphic sexual comments and threatened to climb to her room from his balcony, so she moved to a friend's room to escape.
 She lastly claimed that von Trier "fabricated stories in the press about [her] being difficult by his producer."

 Björk's manager, Derek Birkett, has spoken in support of her representation of von Trier's actions, saying that this "[was] the one and only time she has fallen out with a collaborator."

 The Guardian later found that Jensen's studio, Zentropa, with which von Trier frequently collaborated, had an endemic culture of sexual harassment.
 Jensen stepped down from CEO position of Zentropa as further harassment allegations came to light in 2017.

-Sexuality

-Björk has been open about her bisexuality.
-In a 2004 interview with Diva she said that she's “always had as many powerful, creative ladies in my life as I have men, and you could probably describe some of those relationships as romantic.
-I think everyone’s bisexual to some degree or another; it’s just a question of whether you choose to recognise it and embrace it."